 - Mix the date mixture into the dry mixture.

 - Once firm, grease your hands with coconut oil and roll the mixture into 12 balls with your hands.
-Place the balls on parchment paper.
+Place the balls on parchment paper and into the freezer.

 - Combine all ingredients in a bowl and whisk with a fork until smooth.
 If you prefer your sauce thinner, add water one teaspoon at a time.

-- Put the sauce into a piping bag, cut the tip and pipe the caramel onto the date balls.
+- Put the sauce into a piping bag and cut the tip.
+Remove the balls from the freezer and pipe the caramel onto the date balls.

 - Store the balls in one line (not stacked) in the freezer until ready to eat.